-Generally, I prefer the taste of lower protein white flour (as you’ll hear me say time and time again here) like Giusto’s.
-To me, flour like this has less of a gummy texture and it performs very well for extended fermentation times while also able to take on quite a bit of water.
+Generally, I prefer the texture of lower protein white flour like Giusto’s or Central Milling Artisan Baker’s Craft (both which are around 11-12% protein).
+To me, these generally have less of a gummy texture and perform very well for extended fermentation times.
 If you don’t have access to this flour any “all-purpose” flour would work well here, including King Arthur all-purpose.

 Fifty-Fifty Whole Wheat Sourdough Bread Formula